siriuslythough/StanNet/README.md

 - **CUDA not used:** Ensure PyTorch + CUDA build, or run with CPU (auto‑fallback).

 ## License & Usage
 This repository is for **academic use only** as part of IIT Kanpur EE604 coursework.
-Unauthorised commercial use is prohibited. © 2024 Mohd Amir, Nishant Pandey & Tanmay Siddharth.
+Unauthorised commercial use is prohibited. © 2025 Mohd Amir, Nishant Pandey.
 All rights reserved.

-## Citation
-> S. Yadav and K. R. Jerripothula, “FCCNs: Fully Complex‑valued Convolutional Networks using Complex‑valued Color Model and Loss Function,” ICCV 2023.

 ## Authors
-- Mohd Amir — mmamir22@iitk.ac.in
+- Mohd Amir — mufeed.amir.17290@gmail.com
 - Nishant Pandey — nishantp22@iitk.ac.in
-- Tanmay Siddharth — tanmays22@iitk.ac.in

 ---